 Yeabin Moon

-I have loved studying data analysis, but as an instructor for data analytics courses, I realized that I also loved teaching it.
+I have loved studying data analysisdata, but as an instructor for data analytics courses, I realized that I also loved teaching it.
 During my time at the University of Houston and Brandeis University, I had the opportunity to gain valuable lessons and develop my perspective on teaching.

 I always attempt to engage students in the classroom regardless of the course content.
 My purpose in teaching is to foster a culture of curiosity in the classroom.
 The point is learning.
 I know teaching without learning happens quite often.
 However, teaching should help students learn better and faster, but teachers cannot learn for them.
 I believe teaching is the secondary activity in the classroom.
 Learning is the most essential thing in the class, and teachers need to be aware of what happens to the students.
 My job is to create a caring and collaborative classroom environment where students feel esteemed and safe since students approach the class in various ways.